 In order to demonstrate the impact of the proposed accounting changes on state and local funded ratios, this section proceeds in two steps.
 First, it presents funded ratios based on current GASB standards and funded ratios calculated using the market value of assets.
-Then, it combines market assets with liabilities discounted using the proposed discount rate to demonstrate the full impact of GASB's proposed changes.
+Then, it combines market assets with liabilities discounted by the blended rate to demonstrate the full impact of GASB's proposed changes.